 When you select Animal Instinct, you must also select a type of animal.
 This determines the unarmed attack(s) you gain when you Rage, and can be a significant part of your build if you choose to rely upon your unarmed attacks.
 These attacks are often as good as or better than any one-handed weapon you could find, and they rarely require a free hand, so you’re free to use a shield and to use your free hand for special attacks like grappling and shoving.
 Becuase you’re not using a manufactured weapons, expect to invest in Handwraps of Mighty Blows like a monk would.
 Your choice of animal also affects how Animal Rage works, but Animal Rage is garbage, so don’t worry about that.

-- Bull: Shove is neat, but very situational.
+- : Shove is neat, but very situational.
 You’ll get more mileage from Grapple or Trip, and in the rare situations where you need to Shove you can Shove just like everyone else.

-- Deer: Slightly less damage than the Ape, but you get 10 ft. reach at 7th level in exchange.
+- errata replaced the Charge trait with the Grapple trait and raised the printed damage from d8 to d10, so if you’re looking at the first printing Core Rulebook the text is incorrect. : The same damage as the Ape, and you get 10 ft. reach at 7th level.
 You also don’t need a hand to make the attack, so you can use your hands for other stuff like high-fives and shields.
-Despite the tiny reduction in damage, I think gaining reach and not needing to use your hand is absolutely a fair trade.
+Gaining reach and not needing to use your hand is a massive improvement over the Ape.
 Note that the

-- Wolf: Trip is an absolutely fantastic trait.
+- : Trip is an absolutely fantastic trait.

-- Anathema: Be kind to animals.
+- : Be kind to animals.
 Not all animals; just ones of the type you picked.
 You can be a jerk to the rest.

-- Instinct Ability: Bestial Rage: The unarmed attacks granted by Betial Rage are fantastic, matching the effects of many two-handed weapons without requiring the use of your hands.
+- : The unarmed attacks granted by Betial Rage are fantastic, matching the effects of many two-handed weapons without requiring the use of your hands.
 However, since you’re going to be so dependent on these attacks you’ll be in a lot of trouble if you’re in a fight and not raging.

-- Specialization Ability: More damage, and the Deer and Frog both get some reach on their attacks.
+- : More damage, and the Deer and Frog both get some reach on their attacks.

-- Raging Resistance: The two most common types of weapon damage.
+- : The two most common types of weapon damage.
 This is absolutely spectacular for a character who spends as much time in melee as the Barbarian does.

 Dragon Instinct is easily comparable to other Instinct options, but what sets it above other options is the Instinct-specific feats.
 Though there are only three feats, they’re all good and they’re all usable in any combat situation.
 Other Instinct options generally only have a handful of good feat options, and their best options frequently come with problematic limitations like the fact that you can’t grow to Huge size in a 10-foot wide corridor.
 Dragon Instinct feats give you a breath weapon (both one of the Barbarian’s best ranged attacks and one of the Barbarian’s best ways to deal with crowds), easy access to flight, and eventually the ability to fully turn into a dragon while raging.
 However, you may find that you face issues with relying on a single type of energy damage which is determined by your selected type of dragon.